Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Slowing down Shuten Doji's attack speed with Precision + Potency makes his ground and air special hit more times than usual since the damaging effect stays active for longer.

+## Taishi Ci

+• Power / Stamina + Vigor

+### Average angled glitch

+You can breach thin obstacles while angled with either sprint attack or C6.

+### Good infinite jump

+Taishi Ci is actually a surprisingly solid infinite jump team member.
+His air special has a fairly quick animation and it gives height in an infinite jump combo.
+Furthermore, he is able to use air charge attack before each air special to gain a bit of 100% consistent extra height per cycle.
+The only drawbacks are that he doesn't have a double jump and also that he doesn't have a lot of musou to spare for jumps at low level.

+### Good high jump

+His highest solo jump is jump -> air charge attack -> air special -> air charge attack.
+This doesn't cross tier 2 at Luoyang, but it can cross over the half-way point between tier 1 and 2.

+### Average attacking through walls

+The shockwave of the air special hits a few meters past walls.

+## Xiahou Dun

+• Power / Trinity + Potence

+### Good angled glitch

+Xiahou Dun can bypass up to medium-thick walls while angled using his sprint attack.

+### Top attacking through walls

+Xiahou Dun's air special fires a wide, cross-shaped projectile with a mild downward angle.
+It catches any enemies in its range, hitting them multiple times and pushing them away over its impressive range of over 20 meters.

+The projectile passes freely through walls, so it can be used for officer sniping from a distance.
+However, each individual hit of the air special only does low damage.
+Its pushback also re-positions enemies, which might make it challenging to hit a single target with multiple air specials in a row.
+You probably need to setup Xiahou Dun first by getting his lv.
+5 weapon and infusing the weapon attributes Aerial and Frenzy, and even then I'm slightly skeptical of this attack's ability to work as a quick solution against more powerful enemies.
+Like all officer sniping tactics, it's mostly relevant for individual level runs on lower difficulties.

+### Average high jump

+Xiahou Dun's air charge attack might work as a minor high jump in a pinch.
+It gets around 1.5 tiers worth of height at Luoyang.

+### Average infinite jump

+Xiahou Dun can hover and move slowly forward as a part of infinite jump combos.

+### Average combat setup

+His air special creates lingering long-range damage that gives Xiahou Dun a bit of extra flexibility in dealing with late spawning officers.
+The damage could be better, though.

+### Other notes

+Xiahou Dun falls down very quickly during the downsmash of his air charge attack.
+Might be useful to know if you ever need to fall fast.

+His air special hits huge crowds of enemies at once, which makes him great for farming on Gauntlet-mode.

 ## Xingcai